superlinked/superlinked/docs/superlinked/framework/dsl/space/categorical_similarity_space.md

     it to a large negative value, effectively resulting in large negative similarity between non-matching category items.
 A category input not present in categories will be encoded as `other` category.
 These categories will be similar to each other by default.
-Set uncategorised_as_category parameter to False in order to suppress this behaviour - this way other categories are not similar to each other in any case - not even to the same `other` category.
+Set uncategorized_as_category parameter to False in order to suppress this behavior - this way other categories are not similar to each other in any case - not even to the same `other` category.
 To make that specific category value similar to only the same category items, consider adding it to `categories`.